-Co-ordinate bond is a type of an alternate covalent bond that is formed by sharing of electron pair from a single atom.
+A Co-ordinate bond is a type of alternate covalent bond that is formed by sharing of an electron pair from a single atom.
 Both shared electrons are donated by the same atom.
-It is also called dative bond or dipolar bond.
+It is also called a dative bond or dipolar bond.

-Coordinate covalent bonds are usually formed in reactions that involve two non-metals such as a hydrogen atom or during bond formation between metals ions and ligands.
+Co-ordinate covalent bonds are usually formed in reactions that involve two non-metals, such as a hydrogen atom or during bond formation between metal ions and ligands.

 - In this type of bonding, the atom that shares an electron pair from itself is termed as the donor.

 - The other atom which accepts these shared pair of electrons is known as a receptor or acceptor.

 - The bond is represented with an arrow →, pointing towards the acceptor from the donor atom.

 - After sharing of electron pairs, each atom gets stability.

 - This type of bonding is central to the Lewis theory.

 - Getting a good understanding of co-ordinate covalent bonds can help in properly designing complex organic molecules.

 Below, we have given a simple diagram of a co-ordinate bond.
 The bond is shown by an arrow which points in the direction where an atom is donating the lone pair to the atom that is receiving it.